jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-13% of activities are focused on vehicle manipulation tools, 12% of activities are focused on gaining access to sensitive data and PII, and nearly 50% are relatedto vulnerability exploits.8 Diagnostic
+13% of activities are focused on vehicle manipulation tools, 12% of activities are focused on gaining access to sensitive data and PII, and nearly 50% are related to vulnerability exploits.8 Diagnostic
 Software
 19\.3%